balancap/SSD-Tensorflow/README.md

 ## Training

 The script `train_ssd_network.py` is in charged of training the network.
 Similarly to TF-Slim models, one can pass numerous options to the training process (dataset, optimiser, hyper-parameters, model, ...).
 In particular, it is possible to provide a checkpoint file which can be use as starting point in order to fine-tune a network.

+### Fine-tuning existing SSD checkpoints

+The easiest way to fine the SSD model is to use as pre-trained SSD network (VGG-300 or VGG-512).
+For instance, one can fine a model starting from the former as following:
 ```bash
 DATASET_DIR=./tfrecords
 TRAIN_DIR=./logs/